-However, the prior art has taught potential wells plies relaxed constraints on the selection rules for elastic tunneling.
+However, the prior art has taught potential wells which are quantized only in one dimension, which implies relaxed constraints on the selection rules for elastic tunneling.
 The preferred embodiments of the present invention have more stringent selection rules, and should (because all 3 dimensions are quantized) have dramatically more gain than the 1-D quantized devices.
 This invention is significantly different from the Esaki tunnel diode or 2-dimensional electron gas structures in that all three dimensions are quantized here, which imposes a constraint on the tunneling conditions much different than other structures; that is, the momentum constraint significantly depresses other than the desired elastic resonant tunneling.

-The foregoing has supposed that only a few quantum levels are found in a well, but this is not correct for the ergy diagram of the levels in such a structure wherein 1000 angstrom GaAs wells are incorporated in an Al-GaAs lattice would be as shown in FIG. 5.
+The foregoing has supposed that only a few quuantum levels are found in a well, but this is not correct for the most convenient well dimensions.
+A more realistic energy diagram of the levels in such a structure wherein 1000 angstrom GaAs wells are incorporated in an Al-GaAs lattice would be as shown in FIG. 5.
 Note that, in the familiar statics of the solution to the particle in a box problem, the successively higher energy levels are spaced progressively closer together.
 This means that, even when the bias voltage is such that the lowest few levels between the two wells do not line up, some of the higher lying levels are likely to.
 However, this is not a major problem, since the higher lying levels will typically be depopulated because of the temperature constraint mentioned previously.
-That is, the lifetime for relaxation from a higher lying state to an empty lower state will typically be much shorter than the typical depleted by tunneling, a higher level which has been excited in any fashion will tend to relax to the depleted lower level much faster than it will tunnel.
-However, this assumes that empty lower levels exist below the higher level from which tunneling is possible.
+That is, the lifetime for relaxation from a higher lying state to an empty lower state will typically be much shorter than the typical time for tunneling.
+Thus, after a lower level has been depleted by tunneling, a higher level which has been excited in any fashion will tend to relax to the depleted lower level much faster than it will tunnel.
+However, this assumes that empty lower levels exist below the higher level form which tunneling possible.
 This imposes a constraint on the input contact, which will now be discussed.